volta-cli/rfcs/text/0000-volta-run.md

 # Pedagogy
 [pedagogy]: #pedagogy

 We will need to document the existence of `volta run` and how the users can specify the versions of Node and Yarn when running a command.
 This will be provided on the command line help output, however it should also be explained in detail in the documentation.
-We should also document how the overall platform is resolved if the user specifies only one of Node or Yarn, so that the behavior is clear to users.
+We should also document on the website how the overall platform is resolved if the user specifies only one of Node or Yarn, so that the behavior is clear to users.

 # Details
 [details]: #details